 The first years of the Salvation Army used a logo in the classic coat-of-arms style.
 It was a standard roundel consisting of a white circle, a wide ring, and a geometric-style frame.
 The center was a red “S,” which, together with the Christian cross, formed a vertical monogram.
 These elements had two meanings: the first was the term “salvation,” and the second was Jesus the Savior.
 Below were crossed swords, symbolizing the battle for salvation.

 A wide blue band surrounded the middle with sacred words and symbols.
 The seven dots are the seven truths of the gospel.
 The “Blood and Fire” inscription reflects the desire to protect the disadvantaged and suffering.
 The massive crown at the top is the Lord God’s crown of glory.
 It consisted of five segments, each decorated with a four-pointed star.
-The final chord was the flag, a ribbon under the medallion, symbolizing the war against a social evil and sin.
-It indicated that The Salvation Army will help anyone in a difficult situation.
+The final chord was the flag, a ribbon under the medallion, symbolizing the war against social evil and sin.
+It indicated that The Salvation Army would help anyone in a difficult situation.

 1901 – today

-The round badge in a frame with triangles gave way to a figured shield, so the logo lost its royal gloss and began to look like a military chevron, practical and minimalistic.
+The round badge in a triangular frame gave way to a figured shield, so the logo lost its royal gloss and began to look like a military chevron, practical and minimalist.
 It reflects the essence of the charitable organization: protecting people in difficult situations.
 The attachment to Christian values can be traced in the red background, in the colors of active struggle, cleansing fire, and the blood of Jesus.
 The shield is hexagonal but has only four angular protrusions: three at the top and one at the bottom.
 The other two are rounded, so they look like wide sides.
 A double frame runs along the edges of the emblem.
 The central place is occupied by the diagonal inscription “The Salvation Army.”

 Font and Colors